At a glance CBV Collection Services Ltd, also known as CBV Collections, is a Canadian debt collection agency that has operated since 1921.

 CBV is based in Markham, Ontario, with offices in Laval, Winnipeg and Burnaby.

-If CBV contacts you, ask for proof of the debt in writing before sharing details or paying anything.
+If CBV contacts you, ask for written proof of the debt before sharing any details or paying anything.

 What is CBV Collection Services?